 - Any similar or related irregularity.

-Management i.e. individuals or entities as defined or approved by the GBCom are responsible for the prevention and detection and fraud and misconduct as defined above.
+Management i.e. individuals or entities as defined or approved by the GBCom, are responsible for the prevention and detection of fraud and misconduct as defined above.

 Each member of the management team will be familiar with the types of irregularities that might occur within his or her area of responsibility and be alert for any indication of irregularity.
 Any irregularity that is detected or suspected must be reported either in person, phone or e-mail immediately to the Director of Ethics, Standards and Compliance or his representative who will provide an oversight to all investigations and consult when needed, with the internal Legal Department and other affected areas, both internal and external.